Isaius/Isaius/README.md

 Always trying solve problems in a better way, code related or not.

-  :rocket: Now learning Ruby and Rals.
+  :rocket: Now learning Ruby and Rails.
 Want some rare gems? <br/>
   🔎 Hunting Open Source project to contribute <br/>
   🤔 I'm not very good in front-end <br/>
   🤓 Need help related to Rest API or backend things?
 Let me know. <br/>